HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/extension.md

 !!! note "Should I describe a duplication in the translation termination codon (TGA to TGGA) as a frame shift or as an extension?"

-    The variant extends the amino acid sequence at the C-terminal end and is therefore by definition an <b>extension</b>.
+    The variant extends the amino acid sequence at the C-terminal end and is therefore by definition an **extension**.